 Only a qualified Plastic Surgeon can call themselves a Plastic Surgeon.

 “Cosmetic” surgeons do not have any formal surgical training or have the qualifications to conduct the procedure.
-They are less accredited and do not have the extensive training required to be a Plastic Surgeon.

 At Re., you will only be seen by a Plastic Surgeon for surgical procedures.